KaiyuTheLastAirbender/QQ-SpaceInvadersProject/README.md

 ##Controls
 Move your spaceship with simple key presses: the right arrow key and the left arrow key!
 The spaceship shoots for you!

+##Paint Method
+We have specific images and gifs that are being displayed in the frame such as the aliens, the battleships, and some suprise gifs!
+INSERT IMAGES

+##Key Methods
+We have key action presses for movement of the spaceship to control where the space shoots the aliens